nbalduzzi/haufe-challenge/README.md

 4. The `.env.production` file is in the repository and the information inside is the same as `.env.development` for challenge purpose, but this must not be like this.
 The production enviroment variables must be in some `vpc` or some secured storage and encrypted, and must be injected (or replaced) on deploy step.
 The `SECRET` inside must be different of `development env`, the `RICK_AND_MORTY_API_URL` should point to the production url *(if have one)* and the `MONGODB` variables must be all different as `development env` and that mongo must be in a sharded cluster for distribute across multiple machines.

+5. I encapsulate the data response from the rick and morty public api to hiden the external api structure.

 ## Docker

 Build the image: